knpuniversity/php-beginner-series/knpu/episode2/reading-form-data.rst

     <?php require 'layout/header.php'; ?>

 This time, refresh your browser.
-There's our data!
+This actually re-submits our form with the same data we entered a second ago.
+And there it is!

 I took advantage of a cool thing about the ``var_dump`` function: it accepts as unlimited number of arguments.
 Most functions accept 0, 1, 2 or more arguments.